Brugman/environment-debug-admin-toolbar/readme.txt

 This plugin will tell you what environment type you are on, and what the `WP_DEBUG` settings are.

-If you have only one version of your site, no development or test environment, this plugin may not be for you.
+If you have only one version of your site this plugin may not be for you.

-To use this plugin, you **must** make sure every copy of your site has its ENV defined in the `wp-config.php`.
+Make sure every version of your site has its ENV defined in the `wp-config.php`.
 We support both the new official `WP_ENVIRONMENT_TYPE` constant, and the community classic `WP_ENV`.

-`define( 'WP_ENVIRONMENT_TYPE', 'local' );`
+`define( 'WP_ENVIRONMENT_TYPE', 'production' );`

 == Frequently Asked Questions ==

-= What environment should I set? =
+= What are environment types? =

-The most common ones are `local`, `staging` and `production`.

-Local is your development machine.
-Staging is a private version of the site, to test changes on.
-Production is your public website.

-There are a number of other terms that are also accepted.
-So just try the plugin and see if they're recognized.
+Instead of displaying the environment you've set, we show types.
+A type is a group of environments that roughly have the same purpose.

+Like `local`, `dev`, 'develop' and `development`.

 = Can you support another environment? =